AO-StreetArt/CLyman/docs/pages/quickstart.rst

 ``make``

-This will result in creation of the lyman executable, which we can run with the below command:
+This will result in creation of the clyman executable, which we can run with the below command:

-``./clyman -dev``
+``./clyman``

+When not supplied with any command line parameters, CLyman will look for an app.properties file and log4cpp.properties file to start from.

 You may also build the test modules with:

 ``make tests``

-Starting CLyman with the dev flag binds on the below connections: \* Mongo - mongodb://localhost:27017/ \* Outbund 0MQ Connection - tcp://localhost:5556 \* Inbound 0MQ Connection - tcp://\*:5555

 In order to run CLyman from a properties file, you will need: